kletobias/kletobias.github.io/_projects/Chapter_5-13.md

 The output, that the `systemctl` command generates is in row form.
 Each row shows the values of the variable designated to it.
 The following table lists the fields found in the output and describes the values for each field.
+The table below was reproduced from the [Red Hat System Administrator's Guide](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/7/html-single/system_administrators_guide/index).

 <div class="table" id="tabl-Managing_Services_with_systemd-Services-Status">